jimblandy/context-switch/README.md

         $

     Apparently there's a limit of 10813 pids imposed by my shell's cgroup's parent.
-To raise that limit, we can simply write another value to the file, as root:
+(This is 33% of the To raise that limit, we can simply write another value to the file, as root:

         $ sudo sh -c 'echo 100000 > /sys/fs/cgroup/pids/user.slice/user-1000.slice/pids.max'

+-   The kernel parameter `kernel.threads-max` is a system-wide limit on the number of threads.
+You probably won't run into this.

+        $ sysctl kernel.threads-max
+        kernel.threads-max = 255208
+        $

+-   There is a limit on the number of processes that can run under a given real user ID:

+        $ ulimit -u
+        127604
+        $

+    At the system call level, this is the `getrlimit(2)` system call's `RLIMIT_NPROC` resource.
+This, too, you're unlikely to run into.

+-   The default thread stack size is 8MiB:

+        $ ulimit -s
+        8192
+        $

+    You might expect this to limit a 32GiB (x86_64) machine to 4096 threads, but the kernel only allocates physical memory to a stack as the thread touches its pages, so the actual initial memory consumption of a thread in user space is actually only around 8kiB.
+At this size, 32GiB could accommodate 4Mi threads.
+Again, this is unlikely to be the limiting factor.

+    Although it doesn't matter, `thread-brigade` program in this repository requests a 1MiB stack for each thread, which is plenty for our purposes.

-With these changes made, I was able to run `thread-brigade` with 49000 tasks.
+With these changes made, I was able to run `thread-brigade` with 80000 tasks.